heliotactic/heliotactic.github.io/_posts/2019-8-25-mattering.md

 ---
 layout: post
-title: On Mattering
+categories: blog
 date: 2019-08-25T8:19:59-04:00
 modified:

-categories:
+title: "On Mattering"
+tags: [cuts, exclusions, margins, mattering, ontology]
 excerpt: We measure what we value.
 We value what we measure.
-tags: [solar ecology, ontology, margins, exclusions, mattering]
-image:
-  feature:
-  credit:

 comments: true
 share: true
 ---